Easy Guide to Using Colour Theory in Digital Art

 by | Apr 24, 2023 | Design Style Guide

-Colour is a fundamental aspect of art, and in digital art, it is no different.
-Colour Theory Made East will help you create impactful work with a guide to using colour in digital art.
-This guide to colour theory and its application in digital art and design covers the basics of colour theory and provides tips for applying colour effectively in your artwork.
+Colour is a fundamental aspect of art.
+It is no different in digital art and design.
+A good understanding of colour theory will help you create impactful work with a guide to using colour effectively in digital art.
+This guide to colour theory and its application in digital art and design covers the basics of colour theory and provides tips for using palettes correctly in your artwork.

 What is Colour Theory?